 Dr Marcia Vera Espinoza

 Thanks for visiting my website!
-I am a Lecturer in Human Geography at Queen Mary University of London.
-I joined the School of Geography in September 2018.
+I am a Senior Research Fellow at the Institute of Global Health and Development (IGHD) at Queen Margaret University, in Edinburgh.
+I Joined the IGHD in November 2021.
+I am also a Lecturer in Human Geography at Queen Mary University of London (until December 2021).
 My research interests are in refugee and migrant inclusion, forced migration and immigration policies in Latin America and international and regional migration governance.

 I am currently conducting research on the impacts of COVID-19 on migrant and refugee populations across seven countries in Latin America as part of the research group CAMINAR (Comparative Analysis on International Migration and Displacement in the Americas).
-I am also co-leading a cross-regional research project (with Prof Parvati Nair), funded by QMUL Strategic Research Priorities Fund, aimed to explore the role of civil society organisations supporting migrant populations in Brazil and India in the context of Covid-19 (MigPanBrIn).
+In 2021, I also co-lead a cross-regional research project (with Prof Parvati Nair), funded by QMUL Strategic Research Priorities Fund, aimed to explore the role of civil society organisations supporting migrant populations in Brazil and India in the context of Covid-19 (MigPanBrIn).

 Previously, I was an associate researcher in the ERC funded project ´Prospects for International Migration Governance´ (MIGPROSP), and I taught in the Politics Department at the University of Sheffield.

 My PhD research, awarded in 2016 at the University of Sheffield, explored the experiences of resettlement and integration of Palestinian and Colombian refugees in Chile and Brazil, and analysed the extent and ways in which the resettlement programme is implemented in South America.